nec-openstack/quantum-openflow-plugin/quickstart/README.md

 * **All-In-One** : Run OpenStack+OpenFlow on a single machine.
 See below.
 * **Multi-Node** : Setup a multi-node cluster which consists of one cloud controller and several compute nodes.
-  See [README-multinode.md][quickstart-multi] for details.

 All-In-One (Single node)
 ------------------------

 The instruction below describes how to install OpenStack with NEC OpenFlow plugin for a single machine.
-If you would like to install OpenStack with multiple physical machines, see [README-multinode.md][quickstart-multi].

-### Configurations
+## Configurations

 Deploy devstack for NEC OpenFlow plugin.

         $ ./installer.sh -s

 Configure `devstack/localrc'.
-Set the following parameters:

-* HOST_IP: (Option) IP Address of the target HOST
-  (If HOST_IP is not specified, the installer use eth0's IP address.)
-* _PASSWD: Password for all components

-See [Devstack][devstack] for more information.
+Please see [README][devstack-readme] of devstack with NEC OpenFlow pluign support for the configuration details.

-### Run Installer
+## Run Installer

 Run `installer.sh', and wait...
+It executes stack.sh inside.

         $ ./installer.sh

+or

+        $ cd devstack
+        $ ./stack.sh

 After installation has finished, check console output and log files.
 The log files can be found at: